Alan Wiggins: Baltimore Orioles

 The following season, Cal Ripken Sr. replaced Weaver as manager of the Orioles.
 Baltimore signed Rick Burleson to play second base and Ray Knight to play third base.
 The moves seemed to leave Wiggins battling for an outfield spot, but after he hit .413 during spring training, Ripken suggested that he might use Wiggins as a utility player.
 Just before the season started, Wiggins said he was not happy with Ripken's idea of using him in a utility role, feeling that his spring performance should have secured him a starting position.
 He believed that he could be an asset in the leadoff batting slot.

 At the start of the 1987 regular season, Wiggins spent some time as a designated hitter (DH) and shared second base duties with Burleson.
 Rookie second baseman Billy Ripken joined the club on July 10.
 Burleson was cut, but general manager Hank Peters said, "We're not bringing [Billy Ripken] up here to sit on the bench."
 Wiggins was hitting .242 on July 10, and he played mostly DH after the rookie's arrival.
 In early August, Wiggins received a three-day suspension after he got into an altercation with teammate Jim Dwyer and grabbed the shirt of Ripken Sr.

 On September 1, MLB indefinitely suspended Wiggins for a behavior issue, and an anonymous Orioles official told the media that the suspension resulted from a positive drug screen.
 Wiggins was released from the Orioles on September 29 and the team had to pay him two-thirds of his $800,000 salary for 1988.
-MLBPA officials announced that they would not issue grievances related to Wiggins' suspension and subsequent release, noting that Wiggins wanted to be released by that point.
+MLBPA officials announced that they would not issue grievances related to Wiggins's suspension and subsequent release, noting that Wiggins wanted to be released by that point.